No Fault Car Accident Lawyer NYC

 However, there are drawbacks you should understand, and our knowledgeable attorneys can help you comprehend both the positive and negative aspects of these laws.
 For one, the no-fault law restricts your ability to file an auto accident lawsuit unless your economic losses exceed $50,000, or your injury is determined to be “serious.”
 In addition, the fund doesn’t cover auto body repair for any of the vehicles involved in the accident.

-So if you’ve been injured in an accident in Manhattan, Brooklyn, Queens, Staten Island, the Bronx or most sections of Long Island, contact the attorneys at Greenstein & Milbauer at 1-800-842-8462 (1-800-
+So if you’ve been injured or psychologically harmed in an accident in Manhattan, Brooklyn, Queens, Staten Island, the Bronx or most sections of Long Island, contact the attorneys at Greenstein & Milbauer at 1-800-842-8462 (1-800-

 If you’d prefer reaching out electronically, we also offer free consultations through our website.
 Either way, you’ll receive clear, fast and highly professional feedback from New York auto accident insurance attorneys with significant experience handling no fault claims in the New York court system.
 Call or email us today.